haseeb-cb/fundamentals-of-gis/Practicals/0_Crashcourse_practical.md

 - Select features by expression picture

  8. **Next, we’re going to create and calculate another field into the Helsinki_small_areas attribute table using the HSL_Helsinki_stops point data.** First open the *attribute table* of HSL_Helsinki_stops to familiarize yourself with its contents.
-The Boardings column depicts the amount of boardings on stops in Helsinki on average per day.
+The Boardings column depicts the number of boardings on stops in Helsinki on average per day.
 We will calculate and visualize the public transit passenger numbers per area for every Helsinki small area.

 	1. Check if the *Processing Toolbox* is active in the top right of the main QGIS window, if not open it by selecting *Processing* > *Toolbox* from the top of the window
 	2. Type “Join attributes by location” into the search bar.
 Select the one that has (Summary) after it.